|

 how to use this...".

-contemporary herbalist who's worked with it (who hasn't
+contemporary herbalists who had worked with it (though

 and renewed interest in this fine medicinal, here is